Pewejekubam/qbd-to-gnucash/prd/PRD-Module-Template-v3.4.0.md

 - [ ] Update all relevant documentation and test cases upon interface change.

 ## 7. Test Cases and Examples
-- [ ] Provide example calls and test cases for each public function/interface.
+- [ ] For every public function/class, provide a realistic example call that matches the documented signature and reflects a real use case.

 ## 8. Checklist
 - [ ] All function signatures are explicitly documented.